 Joplin Public Library

 Joplin, Missouri was razed by one of the worst tornadoes in US History in 2011.
-Commercial, residential, and public properties were left in various degrees of destruction; the southern part of the city was decimated along the 20th street corridor.
-The new Joplin Public Library is the catalyst site for th 20th street redevelopment corridor as envisioned in Joplin’s 2012 “Moving Forward Community Masterplan”.
-The site, on primary intersection, represents a starting point for redevelopment directly adjacent to future mixed-use development.
-Design Workshop was hired to provide the master planning, landscape architecture, and community engagement expertise for the library, helping to establish an integrated community center and basis of design for the broader community.
-The team designed a concept lush with trees and outdoor space that provides visitors with places to learn, teach, and gather as a community.
+Commercial, residential and public properties were left in various degrees of destruction; the southern part of the city was decimated along the 20th Street corridor.
+The new Joplin Public Library is the catalyst site for th 20th Street redevelopment corridor as envisioned in Joplin’s 2012 “Moving Forward Community Masterplan”.
+The site, on a primary intersection, represents a starting point for redevelopment directly adjacent to future mixed-use development.
+Design Workshop was hired to provide the master planning, landscape architecture and community engagement expertise for the library, helping to establish an integrated community center and basis of design for the broader community.
+The team designed a concept lush with trees and outdoor space that provides visitors with places to learn, teach and gather as a community.

 - 2018 ASLA Colorado, Honor Award for Design

 - 2019 ASLA Central States, Award of Excellence

 - 2017 ASLA Prairie Gateway, Merit Award for Design (unbuilt)